sberbank-ai-lab/RePlay/docs/pages/useful_data/optuna.md

 ```
 This will return a dict with the best parameters and set them.

-If you are not pleased with the results you can continue optimizing by calling `optimize` again,
+If you are not pleased with the results you can continue optimizing by calling `optimize` with `new_study=False`,
 it will continue optimizing right where it stopped.
 Optuna study is stored as a model attribute.
 For example, you can see all trials with `model.study.trials`.